Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Pain when chewing.

-Clicking when opening and closing the mouth.
+Clicking sound when opening and closing the mouth.

 Bruxism: predisposition.
 Risk group